MiiaNyy/RSA-inventory/README.md

 ```

 ## Bot

 With the help of this project, I also practiced building Azure chat bot.
 I made two pages for the project; RSA -
 homepage and RSA - inventory.
 The idea was to build a bot that will appear on the homepage.
 Through the bot, the user
 could view and retrieve individual items from the inventory, delete them, or add new ones.
-To do this, I made a
+To do this, I made a REST
-rest api, which the bot will contact and through which calls will be made to the database.
-In addition to this, the
+api, which the bot will contact and through which calls will be made to the database.
+In addition to this, the bot would
-bot would be able to tell general information about the company (mock data), would be able to tell jokes and greet
+be able to tell general information about the company (mock data), would be able to tell jokes and greet the users.

-the users.
+#### Learn more about the bot [here](https://github.com/MiiaNyy/rsa-homepage)

 ### Technologies

 - Node.js & Express
+    - router
-    - router, validation
+    - form validation
+    - error handling
     - custom middleware
 - Handlebars
     - variables, build in and custom functions